yavar29/GenAI_Projects/AI_ALTEREGO/README.md

 - **Project Portfolio**: Detailed information about ML/AI projects and research
 - **Availability Management**: Smart responses about work preferences and schedule flexibility
 - **Emergency Contacts**: Complete personal and professional contact information
+- **Pushover Notifications**: Real-time alerts when users express interest in connecting or ask questions you haven't answered

 ## 🏗️ Architecture